Translate Salesforce Knowledge

 The Lightning Component framework uses Content Security Policy (CSP) to impose restrictions on content.
 To use third-party APIs that make requests to an external server (like Localize), you'll need to add a CSP Trusted Site.

-Navigate to your CSP Trusted Sites list within your Salesforce Community Settings by using the Quick Find box.
+Navigate to your CSP Trusted Sites list within your Salesforce Community Builder Settings by using the Quick Find box.

 Select New Trusted Site, and add Localize as a CSP Trusted Site, entering the following: